ashwin-ned/autoregressive-mosaics/README.md

 As with any art, outputs are open to interpretation.
 Squint a little: what do you see?
 Does the result resemble what you asked for?

+## Model Used

+This project currently uses:

+- `Qwen/Qwen2.5-14B-Instruct`

+Qwen2.5-14B-Instruct is a text-first instruction-following language model.
+It is trained on large-scale mixed corpora (natural language + code) and tuned for instruction completion, reasoning, and structured generation.
+It is not a native image model in this setup, and it does not receive pixel tensors or vision encoder features here.

+That makes the behavior in this project interesting: the model can still produce outputs that resemble visual structure, even though it is only generating text tokens.

+### Research Question

+If a language model is trained primarily to model text and code, **to what extent can it still recover coherent 2D visual concepts when forced to act as a pixel-level or programmatic painter?**

+Autoregressive Mosaics treats this as an empirical question by constraining generation and observing where geometry emerges, degrades, or collapses.

 ## Two Generation Methods

 To explore this phenomenon, the project includes two distinct generation pipelines.